arcus/education_modules/a_sample_module_template/embedded_code_template.md

 ### Define your own sagemath cells type

-We have defined 4 types of cells so far in the yaml.
-That doesn't mean those are the only 4 types of cells that you can embed.
+We have defined a few types of cells so far in the yaml.
+That doesn't mean those are the only types of cells that you can embed.
 Check out the documentation on [customizing sagemath cells](https://github.com/sagemath/sagecell/blob/master/doc/embedding.rst) to learn how to link cells, pre-load cells with code, use other open source languages.

 ## Embedding Jupyterlite